DonnyRZ/Inventory_Management/README.md

 ---

 ### Contact for Support
-For any issues or questions, reach out to the project owner or the Hiring Team's technical lead.
+For any issues or questions, reach out to the project owner email: donny.landscape@gmail.com, or Twitter: @donny_sant71053